hery-alex/buenro_hotel_booking_test/README.md

   ### 1. Application Start :
   Application requires .env file which will contain the API Key in order to get data from SerpApi.( File will be provided via email).

-  After the .env file has been added to the repository a simple ''' flutter run ''' will start the app
+  After the .env file has been added to the repository run ''' dart run build_runner build '''  and then a simple ''' flutter run ''' will start the app
   ### 2. Application contents and architecture :

   #### 1.State Management <br />